softwareventures/webpack-config/README.md

     modules are compiled to CommonJS module format instead of ESM.
 Useful for older projects that are not ready to transition to ESM.
 Not recommended for new projects.
+-   `@softwareventures/webpack-config/tsconfig/react`: Configuration suitable
+    for projects using JSX with [React][3].
+-   `@softwareventures/webpack-config/tsconfig/react-commonjs` Same as `react`,
+    but modules are compiled to CommonJS module format instead of ESM.
+Useful for older projects that are not ready to transition to ESM.
+Not recommended for new projects.

 Any of these presets can be used as a base with project-specific overrides.
 Any options set in `tsconfig.json` will override those set by the preset.
 See